w8mej/vlog/_posts/2025-12-08-yubikey-api-gateway.md

 **Want to explore this architecture yourself?**
 Check out the full implementation on GitHub: [w8mej/hard-to-get](https://github.com/w8mej/hard-to-get)

-The code is proof-of-concept, but the ideas are production-ready.
+The code is proof-of-concept, but the ideas are proof-of-concept-ready.
 Perhaps it's time to rethink what "secret storage" really means.